xvik/gradle-pom-plugin/README.md

  providedRuntime | **provided** | compile | only with [war](https://docs.gradle.org/current/userguide/war_plugin.html#sec:war_dependency_management) plugin

-Note: in context of gradle `java-library` plugin, both `api` and `implementation` dependencies stored in pom as `compile` dependencies because there is only build time difference (it's a gradle optimization) between configurations and module still need implementation dependencies and so for the end user they are usual transitive dependencies and must have compile scope.
+Note: in context of gradle `java-library` plugin, both `api` and `implementation` dependencies stored in pom as `compile` dependencies because there is only build time difference (it's a gradle optimization) between configurations and module still need `implementation` dependencies.
+For the end user they both are usual transitive dependencies and must have compile scope.

 For example: